xzl01/vulkan-loader/BUILD.md

 The Vulkan Loader is a component of the Fuchsia SDK, so it must explicitly declare its exported symbols in the file vulkan.symbols.api; see [SDK](https://fuchsia.dev/fuchsia-src/development/sdk).

+## Cross Compilation

+While this repo is capable of cross compilation, there are a handful of caveats.

+### Unknown function handling which requires explicit assembly implementations

+Unknown function handling is only fully supported on select platforms due to the need for assembly in the implementation.
+Other platforms will need to disable assembly by setting `USE_GAS` or `USE_MASM` to `OFF`.
+#### Platforms which fully support unknown function handling

+* 64 bit Windows (x64)
+* 32 bit Windows (x86)
+* 64 bit Linux (x64)
+* 32 bit Linux (x86)
+* 64 bit Arm (aarch64)

+Platforms not listed will use a fallback C Code path that relies on tail-call optimization to work.
+No guarantees are made about the use of the fallback code paths.

+### Link Time Optimization

+When cross compiling, the use of Link Time Optimization (LTO) and unknown function handling is not supported.
+Either LTO needs to be turned off, or the assembly should be disabled.

+## Tests

+To build tests, make sure that the `BUILD_TESTS` option is set to true.
+Using the command line, this looks like `-DBUILD_TESTS=ON`.

+This project is configured to run with `ctest`, which makes it easy to run the tests.
+To run the tests, change the directory to that of the build direction, and execute `ctest`.

+More details can be found in the [README.md](./tests/README.md) for the tests directory of this project.